top of page

 One, redesign products to use less plastic – particularly unnecessary and problematic plastics.

-Recycled polymer must become a valuable material, prized by companies, households and governments.
+Recycled polymer must become a valuable material prized by companies, households, and governments.

-Four, redesign the broader system for justice.
+Fourth, redesign the broader system for justice.

 Friends,